tytydraco/yessleep/out/My_husband_died_a_year_ago_Today_I_found_my_name_on_his_tombstone_Now_hes_trying_to_come_back.md

 But it was.
 And little did I know, it was only the beginning.

-I'll post the next part soon.
 Writing this has brought it all back, and I need a minute to collect myself.
 But there's so much more to tell.
 God, I hope someone out there can help me make sense of this.

 After I found my name on Tom's tombstone, I kind of lost it.
 I mean, wouldn't you?
 I remember sitting on the ground next to his grave, my brain trying to make sense of what I was seeing.
-I must have been there for hours, because when I finally snapped out of it, the sun was setting.
+I must have been there for hours, because when I finally snapped out of it, the sun was setting and my ass was numb from the cold ground.

-I stumbled home in a daze.
-As soon as I got in, I called Lisa.
+I stumbled home in a daze, nearly getting into an accident when I ran a red light.
+As soon as I got in, I called Lisa, my best friend since high school.

 "Sarah?
 What's wrong?" she asked as soon as she picked up.
 I guess my voice gave me away.

 "Lisa, I...
 I need you to come over.
 Please.
 Something's happened."

-She was at my door in fifteen minutes.
+She was at my door in fifteen minutes, still wearing her scrubs from the hospital.
 I showed her the pictures on my phone, my hands shaking so bad I nearly dropped it.

 "Oh my God," she whispered, her eyes wide.
 "Sarah, this... this isn't possible."

 "I know," I said, my voice cracking.
 "But it's there, Lisa.
 I touched it.
 It's real."

+Lisa insisted on going to the cemetery with me the next day.
+When we arrived, my heart was pounding so hard I thought it might burst out of my chest.
+But as we approached Tom's grave, I saw Lisa's face pale.

+"Sarah," she said, her voice barely above a whisper.
+"Your name... it's really there."

+Hearing Lisa confirm it made it real in a way that even seeing it myself hadn't.
+This wasn't just in my head.
+It was actually happening.

 We spent the next few hours calling everyone we could think of.
 The cemetery office (closed for the day), the company that made Tom's headstone (also closed), even the police (who basically told us that unless someone was actively trying to kill me, there wasn't much they could do).